DONATE TO THIS

 The Simpson Mentoring Program builds on the inherent strengths of young people in our housing program enabling them to maximize their potential.
 The Literacy Mentoring program uses adult volunteers who commit to a long-term relationship built around supporting, teaching, and exploring with a young person.
 By becoming part of the social network of adults and community members who care about the youth, the mentor can support the young person in fostering a love of reading and exploring their strengths, interests, history, and identity through literature and outings.

-A note during COVID-19: Simpson prioritizes in-person contact in relationships.
-However, during the pandemic, it may not always be safe for mentors and mentees to meet in person.
-Following state and local guidelines, Simpson mentors should be prepared to engage in virtual meetings with their mentee, modified in-person meetings following additional health and safety guidelines, or a combination of both.
+Simpson prioritizes in-person contact in relationships.
+However, during the pandemic it may not always be safe for volunteers and students to meet in person.
+Following state and local guidelines, Simpson mentors should be prepared to transition to virtual meetings if necessary.

 Mentors will be paired up with one young person with whom they will meet with regularly.
 This program is designed to be a mutually beneficial relationship, not a short-term intervention; mentors are strongly encouraged to be open to an ongoing partnership and are expected to commit to the formal program for a minimum of 10 months, with opportunities to continue in formal and informal ways beyond that.
 They will support the young person in the following ways:

 - Provide transportation to weekly literacy lessons at a local library and monthly field trip outings and/or connect with young person weekly via approved video chat platforms

 - Explore and practice literacy skills and concepts using materials and session plans provided by Simpson staff

 - Attend monthly field trips (minimum of 6 field trips/year) with the student

 - Support the educational life of the student through communication with Simpson staff, the student’s parent(s), and the school to ensure coordination of support